Skip to main content

 Diurnal Cortisol Flattened or Reversed Curve Demonstrates HPA axis dysregulation and chronic stress.

-This state is often referred to as or euthyroid sick syndrome.
+This state is often referred to as functional hypothyroidism or euthyroid sick syndrome.
 It is a physiological adaptation to perceived chronic threat.
 Your body is intelligently shunting resources away from metabolic processes to deal with what it interprets as a persistent emergency.
 Addressing the root cause, which is often HPA axis dysfunction, becomes the primary therapeutic target.

 Protocols may involve lifestyle modifications to manage stress, targeted nutritional support, and in some cases, the use of adaptogenic herbs or specific hormone therapies to recalibrate the system.

 Academic

 A sophisticated analysis of cortisol-thyroid dysfunction requires an appreciation for the concept of allostatic load.
 Allostasis refers to the process of maintaining stability, or homeostasis, through physiological change.
 Allostatic load, therefore, represents the cumulative “wear and tear” on the body that results from chronic or repeated activation of the stress response.
-This framework provides a powerful lens through which to view the progressive dysregulation of the HPA and HPT axes, moving beyond a static view of hormone levels to a dynamic understanding of systemic strain.

-The endocrine system’s response to is not a simple, linear process.
+The endocrine system’s response to chronic stress is not a simple, linear process.
 It involves a cascade of adaptations that can eventually lead to pathological changes.
 In the context of the cortisol-thyroid relationship, this can be understood as a shift from acute, adaptive responses to chronic, maladaptive patterns that are reflected in specific biomarker signatures.

 The Neuroendocrine Mechanisms of Allostatic Overload

-Elevated cortisol levels, a hallmark of the initial response to stress, exert a direct suppressive effect on the hypothalamic-pituitary-thyroid axis at multiple levels.
-Glucocorticoids can inhibit the release of Thyrotropin-Releasing Hormone (TRH) from the hypothalamus and blunt the sensitivity of the pituitary to TRH, leading to a reduction in TSH secretion.
 This is a primary mechanism behind the central hypothyroidism observed in conditions of cortisol excess, such as Cushing’s syndrome or in patients receiving long-term glucocorticoid therapy.
 Research has shown that in patients with cortisol-producing adenomas, both serum TSH and free T4 levels are significantly lower compared to healthy controls, and these levels tend to normalize following surgical removal of the adenoma.

 Furthermore, cortisol directly influences peripheral thyroid hormone metabolism.
 It inhibits the activity of the type 1 5′-deiodinase enzyme, which is responsible for converting the majority of T4 to T3 in the body.
 Simultaneously, it can upregulate the activity of the type 3 5′-deiodinase enzyme, which converts T4 to the inactive rT3.
 This dual action effectively reduces the availability of the active T3 hormone while increasing the concentration of its inhibitory counterpart, creating a state of cellular resistance to thyroid hormone.